 - (1) The use of earned sick leave credits shall be authorized by an appointing authority or his or her delegated representative for an employee who is absent from work and unable to perform his or her duties because of illness, injury, or quarantine for contagious disease.
 The use of such credits shall also be authorized for employee medical and dental appointments which cannot reasonably be made outside the employee's normal working hours. - (2) The use of sick leave credits may be authorized by an appointing authority or his or her delegated representative to permit a classified employee to be absent from duty due to death or illness in his or her immediate family.
 Such absences shall be authorized normally up to ten (10) workdays which should be sufficient time in which to make funeral arrangements and to attend to family matters, or in instances of family illness, to arrange for continued care of the ill family member.
 In unusual circumstances, the appointing authority may authorize use of additional sick leave credits. - (3) An employee who has an accumulated sick leave balance shall be authorized its use although recovery and return to duty is impossible.
 However, periodically, at the request of the appointing authority or representative, the disability or illness and inability to perform position requirements, must be certified to by a licensed physician or osteopath. - (4) If a woman is unable to work because of pregnancy, miscarriage, abortion, or illness resulting therefrom, she may use accumulated sick leave credits under the same conditions which apply to other illnesses or disabilities, and as provided for in the Parental Leave Article.
-If the employee wishes to extend her period of absence beyond the time when she is physically unable to work, she may use accumulated annual leave or compensatory time off, and/or she may request a leave of absence without pay under the Parental Leave Article
+If the employee wishes to extend her period of absence beyond the time when she is physically unable to work, she may use accumulated annual leave or compensatory time off, and/or she may request a leave of absence without pay under the Parental Leave Article - (5) Unless physically unable to do so, an employee shall notify his or her supervisor or other person designated by the appointing authority no later than one (1) hour prior to the beginning of the scheduled workday, of his or her inability to report to work and the nature of the illness.
+Unless physically unable to do so, if the employee occupies a position that normally must be filled (i.e., staffing at Woodside, the Vermont Veterans' Home, the Vermont Psychiatric Care Hospital, or the Middlesex Therapeutic Care Residence, Department of Public Safety Dispatch Supervisors), the appointing authority may require, through a clear advance directive, that the employee provide notice no later than two (2) hours prior to the beginning of the scheduled workday of his or her inability to report to work, and the nature of the illness. - (6) An appointing authority, or delegated representative, may require, when there is sufficient reason, the submission of a certificate from a physician or other evidence to: - (i) justify the approval of sick leave; and

-- (5) Unless physically unable to do so, an employee shall notify his or her supervisor or other person designated by the appointing authority no later than one (1) hour prior to the beginning of the scheduled workday, of his or her inability to report to work and the nature of the illness. - (6) An appointing authority, or delegated representative, may require, when there is sufficient reason, the submission of a certificate from a physician or other evidence to: - (i) justify the approval of sick leave; and - (ii) furnish evidence of good health and ability to perform work without risk to self, coworkers, or the public as a condition of returning to work.
+(ii) furnish evidence of good health and ability to perform work without risk to self, coworkers, or the public as a condition of returning to work.
 Whenever a doctor's certificate is required, as a condition for approval of sick leave usage, the time period for such requirement shall not normally exceed six (6) months (unless specifically imposed for a lesser period of time), and may be extended for up to an additional six (6) month period of time.